Creative Technology · AI Music Generation

 User Retention

-Monthly retention improved as reduced latency became the primary driver for returning creators
+Monthly retention improved as reduced latency became a primary reason creators came back.

 Head of Platform Engineering